 I remember it well.
 I was standing exactly at the place you see in the photo below.
 It suddenly hit me.
 I gasped and spoke out: ‘Mum, dad, this is the cemetery from the scene in The Sound of Music!’
 My mind was immediately drawn back to the zillions of times I had watched the Hollywood film starring Julie Andrews.
 It made me almost literally see the Von Trapp family running and hiding behind the tombstones.
 I was 10 years old.
 A fangirl in the making.

-10 years later.
-Back in Salzburg, with vivid memories of that ‘moment of shock’ so many years ago, I decided I had to do my little self justice and take a self- guided Sound of Music tour.
-I bought a The Sound of Music brochure in one of the many souvenir shops, and started my search for the film’s locations.
+Fast forward 10 years.
+Back in Salzburg, with vivid memories of that ‘moment of shock’ so many years ago, I decided I had to do my little self-justice and take a self-guided Sound of Music tour.
+I bought a The Sound of Music brochure in one of the many souvenir shops and started my search for the film’s locations.

-My first stop was Nonnberg Abbey, which played a large role in the film, as well as in the real life of Maria Augusta von Kutschera.
+My first stop was Nonnberg Abbey, which played a large role in the film, as well as in the real-life of Maria Augusta von Kutschera.
 She presented herself as a candidate for the novitiate of the Benedictine sisterhood.
 She and Baron von Trapp married in the Abbey Church in 1927.
 If you’ve seen the film, you probably know that the opening scene was shot here where we see Maria running in too late for mass.
-Also the song ‘Maria’, the scene at the gate where the children ask Maria to come back home, and the escape scene where shot here.
-Nonnberg Abbey is the oldest female convent of the north of the Alps, and has been founded in the year 714 A.D.
-The building has been destroyed several times during history, but has always been rebuilt.
+Also, the song ‘Maria’, the scene at the gate where the children ask Maria to come back home, and the escape scene were shot here.
+Nonnberg Abbey is the oldest female convent of the north of the Alps and has been founded in the year 714 A.D.
+The building has been destroyed several times during history but has always been rebuilt.
 The current building dates back to the 16th Century.

 The next location I was about to visit was St. Peter’s Church Cemetery.
 Yes, that’s right, the cemetery I visited 10 years ago.
 I was a bit disappointed to learn that the cemetery scenes were actually filmed in Hollywood.
 But they did a great job replicating it, as my 10-year-old-self still recognized it as such.
 The cemetery is a peaceful place right in the heart of Salzburg and dates back to 700A.D., complete with underground catacombs that are even older.